Family Violence Orders and Restraint Orders in Tasmania

 Restraint Orders for non-family or non-domestic violence

-Anyone in Tasmania who wishes to seek protection from violence which does not fall within the definitions of family or domestic violence will need to make an application for a Restraint Order under the provisions in Part XA of the Justices Act 1959.
+Anyone in Tasmania who wishes to seek protection from violence that does not fall within the definitions of family or domestic violence will need to make an application for a Restraint Order under the provisions in Part XA of the Justices Act 1959.

 Application forms are available from the Magistrates Court.
 Any person who can show that the person whom they wish to restrain has assaulted, harassed, interfered with them or behaved offensively towards them, or damaged their property, can make an application.
 They must show that this behaviour is likely to reoccur.